-- Affirm the appropriate jurisdictions are utilized for comparison purposes when determining compensation for County positions. - Affirm the County's policy of no retroactivity for compensation during negotiation with its bargaining units. - Authorize the Director of Human Resources in consultation with the County Administrator to delete position allocations for positions vacant for six months. - Affirm that the Director of Human Resources, as provided for in the Employer/Employee Relations Rules and Regulations, may enter into side letter agreements or MOU amendments with represented bargaining units to resolve employee/employer disputes and/or issues. - Affirm the County's policy that extra help employees are limited to working 999 hours per fiscal year.
-In the event the employee works over 999 hours per fiscal year, affirm the County's policy of providing CalPERS benefits in the same manner as represented employees. - Authorize the Director of Human Resources, with the concurrence of the County Administrator's Office, to temporarily increase the number of positions in a Department without further approval of the Board of Supervisors when an employee has announced their retirement/separation from the County and the Department has a compelling reason that the retiree-tobe should train his/her replacement.

-- Authorize the Director of Human Resources to review the classifications in the Senior Management Group, unrepresented and at-will employees. - Affirm that the Director of Human Resources shall implement benefit changes for unrepresented employees in the Executive Management, Senior Management and the Confidential Group consistent with the benefits received by represented employees.
+- Affirm the appropriate jurisdictions are utilized for comparison purposes when determining compensation for County positions. - Affirm the County's policy of no retroactivity for compensation during negotiation with its bargaining units. - Affirm that the Director of Human Resources, as provided for in the Employer/Employee Relations Rules and Regulations, may enter into side letter agreements or MOU amendments with represented bargaining units to resolve employee/employer disputes and/or issues. - Affirm the County's policy that extra help employees are limited to working 999 hours per fiscal year.
+In the event the employee works over 999 hours per fiscal year, affirm the County's policy of providing CalPERS benefits in the same manner as represented employees and effective FY2015/16, eligible extra help employees will earn paid time off as required by State law. - Authorize the Director of Human Resources, with the concurrence of the County Administrator's Office, to temporarily increase the number of positions in a Department without further approval of the Board of Supervisors when an employee has announced their retirement/separation from the County and the Department has a compelling reason that the retiree-tobe should train his/her replacement. - Authorize the Director of Human Resources to review the classifications for unrepresented and at-will employees. - Affirm that the Director of Human Resources shall implement benefit changes for unrepresented employees in the Executive Management and the Confidential Group consistent with the benefits received by represented employees.